 The Company is a qualifying entity for the purposes of FRS 101 as a member of a Group where the parent of that Group prepares publicly available consolidated financial statements which are intended to give a true and fair view (of the assets, liabilities, financial position and profit or loss) and that entity must be included in the consolidation.
-Note 19 gives details of the Company's parent and from where its consolidated financial statements prepared in accordance with IFRS may be obtained.
+Note 20 gives details of the Company's parent and from where its consolidated financial statements prepared in accordance with IFRS may be obtained.

-These financial statements have been prepared on a going concern basis and under the historical cost convention.
+These financial statements have been prepared on a going concern basis and under the historical cost convention, except for certain financial instruments that have been measured at fair value.